coolnetworks/COOLForge/docs/VARIABLES.md

 ## Level.io Custom Fields

-These custom fields are used by COOLForgeLib scripts:
+These custom fields are used by COOLForge_Lib scripts:

 | Variable | Description | Required |
 |----------|-------------|----------|